BrunoGrasselli/aws-lambda-golang/README.md

-# Golang AWS lambda
+# AWS Lambda with Golang
-An example of an AWS lambda function written in golang
+An example of an AWS lambda function written in golang.
+This function sends a slack message using incoming webhooks.

 # Setup
 ```